 One of my favorite things about holiday shopping is finding small businesses to support – from activities to shops to virtual classes.
-Since creating my first small business guide about a year and a half ago, it’s been especially fun for me to think of other small shops and especially female-owned businesses to support.
+Since creating my first small business guide about two and a half years ago, it’s been especially fun for me to think of other small shops and especially female-owned businesses to support.

 Here are some of the best small shops for holiday shopping – I hope they’re helpful!